RuPaul said it best: Work It Girl

 - Value relationships more than almost anything else.

-- Can interpret social cues and alter our behavior depending on the reaction from people around us.
+- Can interpret social cues and alter our behavior depending on the reaction from people around us, starting as early as 18 months.

 - Multi-faceted, rewarding relationships.
 Is Power Networking with allies part of your day?
 If not, why are you sacrificing rewarding professional and personal relationships.
 What is more important, and why?